-The Early Career Educational Summit Planning Committee will review the submitted abstracts, in a blinded review, for scientific quality and relevance.
-There will be ten (10) abstracts selected for display and discussion.
-Grading will be based on scientific content, originality, potential impact on the field and quality of presentation.
+The Early Career Educational Summit Planning Committee will review the submitted abstracts in a blinded review for quality, relevance, and potential educational impact.
+Grading will be based on content, originality, potential influence on the subspecialty and quality of presentation.

-- Abstracts that have been previously published are not eligible for submission; however, abstracts that have been previously presented are eligible for submission.
+- Abstracts/case studies that have been previously published are not eligible for submission; however, abstracts that have been previously presented without publication are eligible for submission.
+Presentation of abstracts at the Early Career Educational Summit will not preclude eligibility for the SGO Annual Meeting on Women’s Cancer.

 - Please write your text in proper English (American or British usage is accepted, but not a mixture of these).
 Use decimal points (not commas).
 Please carefully check your spelling.